+“Quick, you’ve got 30 minutes to freshen-up, have some evening snacks.
+You’ll be on time to reach Kyatanamakki to witness the sunset in time”, announced our host.
+It was an order almost than an announcement from them.
 It was almost five in the evening by the time we reached our home-stay near Kalasa.
-After driving for more than 250 KMs on the twisty roads of western ghats along with visits to Kukke Subrahmanya and Dharmasthala, all I needed was a quick snack and a cozy bed to retire for the day.
-“Quick, you’ve got 30 minutes to freshen-up, have some evening snacks.
-You’ll be on time to reach the sunset point int time”, announced out host.
-It was almost an order than an announcement from them.
-While the tired body was reluctant, the mind started it’s games – “you’ve come all the way here, why miss the chance?”, “Don’t know when will be our next visit to this region next” etc. The Neer-dose and the joni-bella filled much needed energy for us.
+After driving for more than 250 kilometers on the twisty roads of western ghats along with visits to Kukke Subrahmanya and Dharmasthala, all I needed was a quick snack and a cozy bed to retire for the day.
+While the tired body was reluctant, the mind started its games – “You’ve come all the way here, why miss the chance?”, “Don’t know when it will be our next visit to this region next” etc. The Neer-dose and the joni-bella filled much needed energy for us.
 And just when I was about to enter our car, we were in for a surprise – “you need a jeep to get there, you can’t take your car”.
 That should have sent an alarming bell to my brain, but I ignored!

-The drama unfolding in front of us made us speechless and were at loss of words.
-Though a daily routine, it makes us wonder how we have lost in our jostling everyday life living a rat’s race.
-Within few minutes the Sun went hiding behind the mountains and it was time for us get back from Kyatanmakki – back to the inescapable race.
+The drama unfolding in front of us made us speechless and were at loss for words.
+Though a daily routine, it makes us wonder how we have lost in our jostling everyday life, living a rat’s race.
+Within a few minutes, the Sun went hiding behind the mountains, and it was time for us to get back from Kyatanamakki – back to the inescapable race.
 The happy thoughts of witnessing the sunset somewhat made the bumpy ride a bit less uncomfortable.
 Within an hour we reached the home-stay and I lost count how many times I thanked the hosts for forcing us to go to the sunset point.

 Watching sunset from where ever it may be is always mesmerizing … it was lovely reading your post !